yashhjaggi1998/EventSourcing-Banking/README.md

 3) Connect to the database and ensure the connectivity works.
 4) Configure load balancers to deal with high number of requests.
 5) Implement basic authorization or OZAuth authorization to restrict access to only authorized users.

-## License

-At CodeScreen, we strongly value the integrity and privacy of our assessments.
-As a result, this repository is under exclusive copyright, which means you **do not** have permission to share your solution to this test publicly (i.e., inside a public GitHub/GitLab repo, on Reddit, etc.). <br>

-## Submitting your solution

-Please push your changes to the `main branch` of this repository.
-You can push one or more commits. <br>

-Once you are finished with the task, please click the `Submit Solution` link on <a href="https://app.codescreen.com/candidate/9febc8e8-5be4-4969-9df1-31f417090a41" target="_blank">this screen</a>.